Vancouver is a super bike-friendly city (despite all the hills) and biking is a popular way to get to UBC.

 Bike lockers are personal, enclosed storage providing the safest option for securing your bike.
 There are 200 around campus and they're available for rent at $10/month plus a $45 deposit.
 Fill out this form to request a locker!

 Shared bike cages are in 10 parkades across campus and they are free to use.
 All you have to do is fill out this form to register and gain access through your UBCcard.
 You can do this at any time, but spots fill up quickly.

 There are also simple bike racks scattered around campus for you to lock your bike up but ensure you use a sturdy lock (no cable locks!).

-Because the Bike Kitchen is a part of your AMS, you actually support them in part through your student fees.
-Check out other services that the AMS provides.
+Because the Bike Kitchen is part of your AMS, you actually support them in part through your student fees.
+Check out other services that the AMS provides!

 Another AMS Bike Co-op initiative is the student-run “Purple and Yellow” bike share.
 With a fleet of these bikes available across campus for use by members of the co-op, they’re a great option if you need an easy way to get from one class to another (sometimes that can be a 20-minute walk, so a bike is helpful!).
 To gain access to these bikes you can volunteer with the Bike Co-op and become a member, or buy a $15 membership.

 Biking to and at UBC is a great way to get around and get in some fitness!
-Keep in mind that pedestrians and cyclists share a lot of the same paths on campus, so if you’re biking, always use caution and be aware.
+Keep in mind that pedestrians and cyclists share a lot of the same paths on campus.
+So if you’re biking, always slow down, use caution, and be aware.